Option to not store monitoring data to the DB

 However, Sunstone doesn't display anymore individual VM stats (which is expected)

-#1 Updated by Ruben S. Montero about 2 years ago
+#1 Updated by Ruben S. Montero over 2 years ago

 - Status changed from Pending to Closed